instret/rust-book/src/ch04-03-fixing-ownership-errors.md

 * A `String` **does** own heap data, so it **can not** be copied without a move.
 * An `&String` **does not** own heap data, so it **can** be copied without a move.

+>| You can sometimes treat the `&String` just as a pointer value, perhaps.

 > *Note:* One exception to this rule is mutable references.
 For example, `&mut i32` is not a copyable type.
 So if you do something like:
 > ```rust,ignore
 > let mut n = 0;